ckorgial/ICAAE/README.md

 # Author

-Feel free to DM me for any issue
+Feel free to send me a message for any issue.

 ***Christos Korgialas (ckorgial@csd.auth.gr)***